Australia–South Korea relations

 Bilateral relations exist between Australia and South Korea.
-Both countries established diplomatic relations in May 1963.
+Both countries established diplomatic relations on 30 October 1961.

-Australia and South Korea are trading partners in the Asia Pacific region.
+Australia and South Korea are trading partners in the Asia-Pacific region.
 South Korea and Australia have a relationship that has reached very high ground in the last few years.
 South Korea has an embassy in Canberra and Australia has an embassy in Seoul.

-Australia also sent 17,000 troops to Korea during the Korean War, whose role was to defend South Korea.
+Relations have expanded beyond economic and commercial links to other spheres, including tourism, culture, technology, AI, defense and scientific cooperation.

-According to a 2017 BBC World Service Poll, 61% of Australians view South Korea's influence positively, and with 24% view of negatively, making Australia the most pro-South Korean nation in the world.
+According to a 2017 BBC World Service Poll, 61% of Australians view South Korea's influence positively, and with 24% view of negatively.

+History

 Relations between 1884 and 1950

 Prior to the 1950s, the two nations had relatively little contact with one another.

 The Korean War

 When the outbreak of the Korean War had reached across the globe, Australia quickly hurried to aid South Korea.
 The United States of America helped the Australians and the South Koreans in the war.
 Australia sent 17,000 troops to South Korea.
 Robert Menzies was Prime Minister at the time.
 In 1953 Australian troops pulled out of Korea by ceasefire agreement.